Mig-uel/java-full-stack/7-section/README.md

 **How Do They Work?**

 Instead of adding multiple dependencies for a specific functionality manually, you can simply include the relevant Spring Boot Starter in your build configuration.
 For example, to create a web application, you can add the `spring-boot-starter-web` dependency, which includes all the necessary libraries for building web applications with Spring MVC.

+## `@SpringBootApplication` Annotation

+The `@SpringBootApplication` annotation is a convenience annotation that combines three important annotations in Spring Boot:

+- `@SpringBootConfiguration`: Indicates that the class is a Spring Boot configuration class.
+- `@EnableAutoConfiguration`: Enables Spring Boot's auto-configuration mechanism, which automatically configures the application based on the dependencies present in the classpath.
+- `@ComponentScan`: Enables component scanning, allowing Spring to discover and register beans in the application context.

+By using the `@SpringBootApplication` annotation on the main application class, developers can simplify the configuration and setup of their Spring Boot applications.
+It serves as the entry point for the application and allows Spring Boot to bootstrap the application context, scan for components, and apply auto-configuration based on the dependencies.

+**Why Use `@SpringBootApplication`?**

+- Saves time - No need for long XML configurations.
+- Auto-configures - Detects and configures beans based on classpath settings.
+- Simplifies setup - Combines multiple annotations into one.
+- Enhances readability - Makes it clear that this is the main application class.